Aroueterra/Number-Theory/README.md

-LAST NAME, FIRST NAME, MI.

-Describe yourself in exactly three sentences including, but not limited to, your hobbies and interests.

-LAST NAME, FIRST NAME, MI.

-Describe yourself in exactly three sentences including, but not limited to, your hobbies and interests.

 # Introduction

 Discrete mathematics is essential in studying the core concepts of programming especially for Computer Science students.
 Why?
 It will help you with the algorithms, complexity and computability.
 The understanding of set theory, probability, and combinations will allow you to analyze algorithms.
 You will be able to successfully identify parameters and limitations of your algorithms and can realize how complex a problem or a solution is.